Privatecoder/seplos-mqtt-remote-rs485/README.md

 - The CAN-part of this port, i.e. pins 4+5 (CAN-H+CAN-L), connects to the inverter.
 - The RS485-part, i.e. pins 6+7+8 (GND+RS485-A+RS485-B), connects to the **slave's CAN-port** (more specific: the RS485-part of it), i.e. pins 1+2+3 (GND+RS485-A+RS485-B) and is then **daisy chained** to all subsequent **slave's CAN-ports** (more specific: the RS485-part of them).
-- **It is strictly necessary to make sure that the RS485-part of the CAN-port does NOT have any connection to your inverter!**
+- **It is strictly necessary to make sure that the Master's RS485-part of the CAN-port does NOT have any connection to your inverter!**

 For **a single pack** (only):